Skip to content

 • Smaller hook → tighter, firmer fabric.

-Before starting a project (especially wearables), make a gauge swatch to ensure your stitches match the pattern.
+Answer: Before starting a project (especially wearables), make a gauge swatch to ensure your stitches match the pattern.
 See Gauge and Tension for more information.